Kriyszig/magpie/README.md

 DataFrame!(double, int, 2, double) df;
 df.from_csv("any.csv", 1, 1);
-/* Thie assumes any.csv has 1 column dedicated to row indexes
+/* This assumes any.csv has 1 column dedicated to row indexes
  * and 1 row dedicated to column indexes
  */
 ```